Pok Fu Lam Reservoir

 Pok Fu Lam Reservoir, formerly known as the Pokefulum Reservoir, is the first reservoir in Hong Kong.
-It is located in a valley in Pok Fu Lam.
+It is located in a valley in Pok Fu Lam, Hong Kong Island.
+It is near The Peak.

 History

 Before the completion of the reservoir in 1863, the people in the city got their water by nearby streams or wells.
-These methods however were unable to support the rapid growth of the population since 1841.
-Diseases were caused by polluted water.
-The Hong Kong Government needed an urgent solution to the problem.
-Thus, it prepared a reward of 1,000 pounds to anyone who provided a solution to disease on 14 October 1859.
+These methods however were unable to support the rapid growth of the Hong Kong population since 1841.
+Due to diseases caused by polluted water, The Hong Kong Government needed an urgent solution to the problem.
+Thus, they offered a reward of 1,000 pounds to anyone who provided a solution to disease on 14 October 1859.
 The colonial government also allocated a budget of £25,000 for the project.
 On 29 February 1860, S. B. Rawling, a clerk from Royal Engineers suggested the construction of a dam across the valley of Pokfulam to collect rainwater.
 The reservoir was completed in 1863.

 The construction did not meet the needs of the population because of budget-cuts, which left the dam to be far from adequate.
 Another reservoir above the original was built to meet the needs of the growing colony in 1877.

 Monument declaration

-6 Historic Structures of Pok Fu Lam Reservoir were declared as monuments in 2009.
-These include 4 masonry bridges, gauge basin and the Former Watchman's Cottage which is now Pok Fu Lam Management Centre.
+Six Historic Structures of Pok Fu Lam Reservoir were declared as monuments in 2009.
+These include four masonry bridges, gauge basin and the Former Watchman's Cottage which is now Pok Fu Lam Management Centre.